lucky-media/seochecker-statamic/README.md

 ## Performance Considerations

-To keep your site speedy, SEOPulse communicates with our API for status updates, and running the Job in the background via the Redis queue is available.
+To keep your site speedy, SEOPulse communicates with our API for status updates, and you can run the Job in the background via the Redis queue.
 This ensures efficient memory usage and minimal impact on your website's performance.

 ## Usage

 After installing, navigate to the SEOPulse page within your Statamic Control Panel.
 Enter your desired URL to initiate the check, and watch as insights populate your dashboard.

-Remember, SEOPulse relies on our specially designed API to conduct checks without adding strain to your server.
+Remember, SEOPulse relies on our specially designed API to perform checks without burdening your server.
 As such, it's important to deploy this addon in a production environment to ensure our API can access your live site.

 ## Data Retention